FIDLEG Client Information

 Cost information

-A fee is charged for the services rendered, which is normally calculated on the assets under management and/or on a performance basis.
+A fee is charged for the services provided, which is normally calculated on the assets under management and/or on a performance basis.
 For more detailed information, please refer to the relevant investment advisory and/or asset management agreements.

-E. Information about bindings to third parties
+E. Information about ties to third parties

-F. Information about the market offer considered
+F. Information on the market offer that is taken into account

-The financial institution generally pursues a "best-in-class" approach, i.e. it tries to make the best possible choice for the client when selecting financial instruments.
+The financial institution generally pursues a «best-in-class» approach, i.e. it attempts to make the best possible choice for the client when selecting financial instruments.
 The financial institution's own collective investments may - where appropriate - be used in the asset management mandates or recommended as part of investment advice.